docksal/docksal/docs/content/stack/configuration-variables.md

 Allow disabling the DNS resolver configuration (in case there are issues with it).
 Set to `true` to activate.

+### DOCKSAL_HEALTHCHECK_TIMEOUT

+`Default: 60`

+How many seconds to give project containers before `fin project start` stops waiting for them to reach healthy state.
+(Should divide by 5)

 ### MYSQL_ROOT_PASSWORD

 `Default: root`